 Transference is not optional – it’s happening in every therapeutic relationship, all the time.
 Yet it is sometimes misunderstood as a phenomenon to be avoided or resolved in favour of positive relationship.
 Negative transference can feel dangerous: some therapists avoid triggering it.
 Or worse, a dynamic can emerge where a strong transference is named by the therapist, but the client feels pathologised, and could be left sitting with shame and helplessness.

-This workshop offers an analytically informed, engaged and proactive way of working with transference.
+This workshop offers an psychodynamically informed, engaged and proactive way of working with transference.
 An objective but participatory stance is encouraged, where transference and countertransference are seen as helpful, necessary and the building blocks of depth transformation.

 From a Jungian perspective, transference is automatic, essential to human functioning, and carries both personal developmental material and archetypal energies.
 When we learn to stay with transference and invite it into the relationship, we create conditions for profound transformation.
 Indeed from an analytic standpoint, transference is the royal road to depth work, and countertransference is a primary clinical instrument.